canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 ```

 The last command should print a long url on the Headscale server domain,
-and wait (it will not exit until authentication is complete.
+and wait (it will not exit until authentication is complete).
 The url should look something like:

 ```text